-If you want an easygoing day trip from Melbourne, then visiting this trio of waterfalls in the Great Otway National Park is just the job.
-With quick hikes in and stunning views, it’s a real crowd pleaser, but Kate Bradley’s found the secret to beating the masses and enjoying the full glory of Hopetoun, Triplet and Beauchamp Falls.
+If you want an easygoing day trip from Melbourne, then visiting this trio of waterfalls is the perfect escape.
+Kate Bradley’s found the secret to beating the masses and enjoying the full glory of Hopetoun, Triplet and Beauchamp Falls.

 - Only 2.5 hours drive from Melbourne CBD